 Reading knowledge of at least two languages other than English is required.
-These languages must be relevant to research in the student's field of study and must be approved by the student's advisor.
+These languages should be relevant to research in the student's field of study and must be approved by the student's advisor.
 A third language may also be strongly recommended by the student's advisor.

 For the examination, the student's advisor will select a text in the target language that is close to the student's interest.
 The student will not be told ahead of time the book from which the selection will be taken, and will have two hours to translate approximately 500 words.
 The student may use a printed dictionary (but not an online dictionary or translation program).

 Completed exams will be given to two members of the faculty to be graded according to an evaluation rubric (see Appendix B).
 A student must earn a minimum of 30 (out of 50) points from each evaluator to pass the exam.

-The first language proficiency exam must be taken by December 15 of the first semester of the first year, and the second exam by May 1 of the second semester of the second year; students on the Museum Professionals track, must take their first exam by May 1 of their second year and their second exam by May 1 of their third year.
+The first language proficiency exam must be taken by December 15 of the first semester of the first year, and the second exam by May 1 of the second semester of the second year; students on the Museum Professionals track must take their first exam by May 1 of their second year and their second exam by May 1 of their third year.
 If the student fails either exam, s/he may retake them no more than two additional times.
 Not taking the exam by the required dates will result in a "fail" for the attempt.

-The first exam must be passed within a year of the original exam date, and second exam must be passed no later than September 15 of the fourth year; in both cases, students not meeting these requirements may be dismissed at the end of the semester.
+The first exam must be passed within a year of the original exam date, and the second exam must be passed no later than September 15 of the fourth year.
+If either of these requirements is not met, a conference will take place with the DGS, advisor, and student to discuss consequences, which will subsequently be determined by the department graduate committee.
+Depending on circumstances, these may range from mandatory intensive language study to dismissal from the program.
 If necessary, students are strongly encouraged to begin study of their second language at the start of their first year.

 Students are encouraged to explore Rice language courses covered by tuition waivers during Fall and Spring terms.
 Departmental funding is also available to support independent language study; inquiries should be made to the student's graduate advisor or the DGS.